oxc-project/javascript-parser-in-rust/docs/lexer.md

-To loop through the string, we can either keep track of an index and pretend that we are writing C code, or we can take a look at the [string documentation](https://doc.rust-lang.org/std/primitive.str.html#) and find our self a [`Chars`](https://doc.rust-lang.org/std/str/struct.Chars.html) iterator to work with.
+To loop through the string, we can either keep track of an index and pretend that we are writing C code, or we can take a look at the [string documentation](https://doc.rust-lang.org/std/primitive.str.html#) and find ourselves a [`Chars`](https://doc.rust-lang.org/std/str/struct.Chars.html) iterator to work with.

 :::info
-The `Chars` iterator abstracts away the tracking index and boundary checking to make you feel really safe.
+The `Chars` iterator abstracts away the tracking index and boundary checking to make you feel safe.

 It gives you an `Option<char>` when you call `chars.next()`.
-But please note that a `char` is not a 0-255 ascii value, it is a utf8 unicode point value with the range of 0 to 0x10FFFF.
+But please note that a `char` is not a 0-255 ASCII value, it is a utf8 Unicode point value with the range of 0 to 0x10FFFF.
 :::

 Let's define a starter lexer abstraction